Call now: 917-675-6553

 The differences may seem obvious, but the distinctions can be quite subtle when considering individual cases.
 If you can’t prove the defendant’s intent or that their actions definitely would have caused your injuries, a negligence claim may be your only option.

-If you are the victim of an injury resulting from another person’s actions, Russo Law LLP is here to help.
+If you’re the victim of an injury resulting from another person’s actions, the lawyers at Russo Law LLP are here to help.
 We can help determine whether you have an intentional tort case or a negligence case, explain your options, and help you decide how to proceed.
-Our attorneys provide our clients with experienced, aggressive legal representation in order to get the compensation they are entitled to.
-If you are injured and don’t know where to turn, contact us today for a FREE consultation.
-Se habla español!
+Our lawyers provide our clients with experienced, aggressive legal representation in order to get the compensation they are entitled to.
+If you are injured and don’t know where to turn, contact us today for a free consultation - call (917) 675-6553 to learn how we can help.